arpitthool/SafeAIMerge/README.md

 **Generated files** (not in repo):
 - **`security_report.txt`**: Generated during each scan run, contains detailed alert summaries and final report (uploaded as artifact)
+- **`pr_changes.txt`**: Automatically created by the workflow for PR events, contains the code diff for context-aware security suggestions

 ### Copying to Your Project